damian-pastorini/reldens/README.md

 As for the latest version released the platform will provide you with the following features.

 - Installation GUI: Easy to install through the web.
-- Administration Panel: Manage every single aspect of your game through the panel.
-Hot-plugs are a key feature and a work in progress.
+- Administration Panel: Manage every single aspect of your game through the panel (WIP, temporally disabled).
 - Trade System: Between Players (trade) and NPCs (buy and sell).
 - Full In-game Chat: Global, by room, and private messages between users with chat types and split in tabs.
 - Player Stats: Fully configurable stats!
 HP?
 MP?
 Magic?
 Stamina, you can set up as much as you need for your game logic.